Hasanmawasi/GallerySystem/README.md

 - **Photo Management** – Users can upload, edit, delete, and view their photos.
 - **Albums & Tags** – Organize photos into albums using user-defined tags.
 - **Responsive UI** – Built with React for a seamless user experience.
-- **REST API Backend** – PHP handles API requests, database interactions, and user authentication.
+- **REST API Backend** – PHP handles API requests, database interactions.
 - **Database Integration** – MySQL is used for efficient photo and user data storage.

 ## Technologies Used